yeCodes/yeCodes/README.md

 - 👋 Hi, I’m @yeCodes
-- 👀 I’m interested in Enjoy coding up simulations, analysing complex systems, quantitative analysis and making data gathering and analytical tools.
-I also dabble in ML and OOP when necessary.
+- 👀 I’m interested in coding up simulations to find expected outcomes to probabalistic problems, simulating and analysing complex systems, quantitative analysis and making data gathering tools.
+I also dabble in ML and OOP when necessary and like to solve the occasional puzzle.

 TBC
 - 🌱 I’m currently learning ...